Asciizzz/AsczGameEngine/include/tinyScript/scriptGuide.md

     end
 end

--- Can also use NODEHANDLE for current node local currentNode = SCENE:node(NODEHANDLE)
+-- Can also use NODE:handle() to get own handle
+-- NODE is literall NODE, I don't think you need to call this local currentNode = SCENE:node(NODE:handle())
 ```

 ---